 By default, the CVV2 and CID numbers are considered to be optional when CSRs add or change a customer's credit card information.
-To require the CVV2 or CID number as part of account creation, enable the CidRequired and Cvv2Required business parameters.
+To require the CVV2 or CID number as part of account creation, use the pin_bus_params utility to enable the CidRequired and Cvv2Required business parameters.
+For information about this utility, see "pin_bus_params" in BRM Developer's Guide.

 The CVV2 and CID numbers are stored in BRM with a NULL value for security reasons.
 If you have the Cvv2Required business parameter entry enabled, the information is sent directly to Paymentech for validation without being stored in the database.
-(Even if your CM does not require this additional fraud prevention, Paymentech still accepts the information if it is sent).
+(Even if your Connection Manager (CM) does not require this additional fraud prevention, Paymentech still accepts the information if it is sent).